rizalyoga/anime-war/README.md

 # ANIME WAR

-> ANIME WAR is a website with the theme of fighting games between Anime characters such as Dragonball, Naruto & Doraemon
+> ANIME WAR is a website with the theme of fighting games between Anime characters such as Dragonball, Naruto & Doraemon.
+> Note : when logging in for the first time, it will take about 30 seconds. this is because deploy backend using heroku

 ## ✨ Demo